-‘The Bachelor’ Final Rose Spoilers: Did Reality Steve Get It Wrong About Nick’s Season Finale?
+‘The Bachelor’ Final Rose Spoilers: Did ‘Reality Steve’ Get It Wrong About Nick’s Season Finale?

 What makes Nick’s season different?
 Is he more confident in his sources?
 Bachelor fans who doubt Steve’s credibility this season are probably aware that Desiree’s season wasn’t the only time Steve has been wrong.
 And although he seems to be confident that Nick gets engaged, it certainly doesn’t help that the 36-year-old former software salesman is acting like a playboy this season.

-His sexually-charged interactions with 24-year-old contestant Corinne Olympios, is prompting fans to wonder if he’s really serious about finding a wife.
+His sexually-charged interactions with 24-year-old contestant Corinne Olympios are prompting fans to wonder if he’s really serious about finding a wife.
 Will he leave the show single or completely surprise viewers with his final pick?

-Before we get into the outcome of Nick’s season, let’s take a look at the four other seasons where Reality Steve was given incorrect information about the final rose ceremony.
+Before getting into the outcome of Nick’s season, let’s take a look at the four other seasons where Reality Steve was given incorrect information about the final rose ceremony.

-Jezebel points out that Steve predicted Kaitlyn Bristowe would ditch both Nick and Shawn and we all know how that turned out thanks to Kaitlyn’s Snapchat.
-And then there’s Ali Fedowtowsky‘s season of the Bachelorette — Steve predicted she would leave the show single (she picked Roberto Martinez), and Steve admits that he got the ending wrong on both of Brad Womack’s seasons of The Bachelor.
+Jezebel points out that Steve predicted Kaitlyn Bristowe would ditch both Nick and Shawn, and fans know how that turned out thanks to Kaitlyn’s Snapchat.
+And then there’s Ali Fedotowsky’s season of the Bachelorette.
+Steve predicted she would leave the show single (she picked Roberto Martinez), and Steve admits that he got the ending wrong on both of Brad Womack’s seasons of The Bachelor.

 That line has prompted speculation that there won’t be a proposal at the end of the show and the “fourth time is a charm” line just didn’t work out.